 One of the most iconic national parks in the Southwest, Arches is truly a sight to be seen and an absolutely worthy stop on the Denver to Phoenix drive.
 Known for its incredible natural stone arches, this is one of the most beautiful places to visit in the region.

-Located just a bit north of the town of Moab, this national park is filled with incredible hikes, stunning vistas, and gorgeous scenery that will make you feel as if you’re left the planet Earth.
-If you’re interested in being absolutely stunned with the beauty of this planet, then a stop in Arches National Park is absolutely essential on this drive.
+Located just a bit north of the town of Moab, this national park is filled with incredible hikes, stunning vistas, and gorgeous scenery that will make you feel as if you’ve left the planet Earth.
+If you’re interested in being absolutely stunned by the beauty of this planet, then a stop in Arches National Park is absolutely essential on this drive.

 This is a great place to plan to spend the night, especially when combined with the next stop on this list.
 Moab has a lot of great accommodation options and you can find some suggestions in the “where to stay” section below.

 Utah is home to some incredible national parks, however, Canyonlands doesn’t get the recognition that places like Arches or Zion get.
 This is such an injustice, however, and a visit to Canyonlands National Park is one of the best ways that you can spend your drive from Phoenix to Denver.

 As the name of the park may suggest, Canyonlands is chock-full of incredible canyons, beautiful hikes, awe-inspiring rock formations and is really a nature lover’s paradise.

 Located just south of Moab, you can easily visit Arches in one day, spend the night in Moab after driving from Denver, and then spend the next day in Canyonlands before continuing on south to Phoenix or north to Denver.

 All in all, if you want to see some of the most incredible landscapes that the American Southwest is known for, you absolutely cannot go wrong with a visit to Canyonlands National Park.